 - Reporting Suspected Human Trafficking

-Participating airlines instruct their employees using the Blue Lightning training module and associated materials.
-The training may be integrated into airlines' initial or refresher training for flight attendants, customer service representatives, and other personnel.
+Participating airlines instruct their employees using the BLI virtual training module and associated printed educational materials.
+The training may be integrated into airlines' initial or refresher training for flight attendants, pilots, customer service representatives, and other personnel.

-Blue Lightning illustrates common indicators of trafficking that airline employee may encounter and how to report suspected trafficking to law enforcement officers immediately.
+The BLI training illustrates common indicators of trafficking that airline employees may encounter, and how to immediately report suspected trafficking to law enforcement.

-To alert authorities about suspect trafficking, airline employees can follow their airline's in-flight reporting protocol or call the Immigration and Customs Enforcement Homeland Security Investigations Tip Line.
+To alert authorities about suspected trafficking, as outlined in the BLI training, airline employees can follow their airline's in-flight reporting protocol or call the Immigration and Customs Enforcement Homeland Security Investigations Tip Line.

 How can airlines participate?

-For airlines to learn more about using Blue Lightning to inform employees about human trafficking and their reporting options, contact firstname.lastname@example.org and email@example.com for more information.
+For airlines wanting to learn more about using the BLI to inform their employees about human trafficking and their reporting options, contact firstname.lastname@example.org and email@example.com for more information.

 Participation is open to any U.S. airline.
-The Departments of Homeland Security and Transportation anticipate expanding Blue Lightning to foreign-flagged airlines after assessing Blue Lightning's initial progress.
+The Department of Homeland Security and the Department of Transportation are considering whether and how to expand the BLI training to foreign-flagged airlines.

 What can passengers do?

 We all have a responsibility to be vigilant.
-You can help by learning the basic indicators of human trafficking.
-Take the DHS Blue Campaign's general awareness training, and when you see something, report it.
+Passengers can help by learning the basic indicators of human trafficking by taking DHS Blue Campaign' general awareness training to recognize and report human trafficking.